-Limited Baggage

-Transfers:

-Ask when you check in: How far are your

-bags going?

-Increasingly, airlines are not honoring baggage transfers between carriers.
+Passports: Valid six months after return.
+If not, the airline has the right to deny boarding Undamaged beyond normal wear and tear. at your AOD.
+At least one blank page for every country you plan on visiting.
+Limited Baggage Transfers: Ask when you check in : How far are your bags going?
+You might have to retrieve your bags and re- check them en route, especially if you switch Increasingly, airlines are not honoring baggage transfers between carriers. airlines.
 ASK when you check in.

-Number of Bags:

-See the Baggage Allowance page.
+Number of Bags: See the Baggage Allowance page.
 Be prepared to pay baggage fees at the counter, reimbursable if within USAP limits.

-You might have to retrieve your bags and re-

-check them at Los Angeles, Dallas or Miami,

-especially if you switch airlines en route.

-Lithium Batteries:

-Spare lithium batteries are prohibited in

-checked baggage.

-Pack extra lithium batteries in your carry-on.

-Check the airline website for more info.

-Check-in:

-90 minutes domestic, 2 hours international.
+Lithium Batteries: Increasingly, airlines are prohibiting lithium batteries in checked baggage.
+Check the airline website for more info about prohibited items.
+Check-in: 90 minutes domestic, 2 hours international.
 Later than that, the airline can deny boarding.

-Special Meals:

-Airlines often charge for special meals.

-ASC will submit your request but cannot

-reimburse airline surcharges.
+Special Meals: Airlines often charge for special meals.
+ASC will submit your request but cannot reimburse airline surcharges.
+Seat Preference: Airlines often charge for preferred seating.

-Seat Preference:

-Airlines often charge for preferred seating.

 Seat assignment on international flights is often delayed until check-in.
 ASC will submit your preference but cannot guarantee aisle or window seating.

-Passports:

-Valid six months after return.

-Undamaged beyond normal wear and tear.

-At least one blank page for every country

-you plan on visiting.

-If not, the airline can deny boarding at your

-AOD.

-Name on your government-issued ID (i.e.,

-passport) must match the name on your

-ticket exactly.

-If not, you WILL be denied boarding at your
+ID: Name on your government-issued ID (i.e., passport) must match the name on your ticket exactly.
+If not, you WILL be denied boarding at your AOD.

-AOD.

 Homeland Security: Last minute changes; no-shows.
 Raises red flags, incurs delays at check-in.

-If you skip, miss, or change any flight leg, notify
+If you skip, miss, or change any flight leg, notify ASC Travel.

-ASC Travel.

 Confirm your itinerary with the airline(s) 24 hours prior to flight.

-Last minute changes are difficult, if not impossible to accommodate.
+Last minute changes are difficult, if not im possible to accommodate.